Good intentions are mortal and perishable things, difficult to keep. So is cheese.

 And that’s an effort, especially for a small firm like us.
 But to be difficult is exactly the point.
 There’s too much green-washing and performative ESG initiatives cluttering up my LinkedIn feed already.
 This should be more difficult than paying a few quid and filling out a form like some obnoxious, second-rate industry award!
 After all, the B stands for Benefit, not Bellend.

 Thus, there’s a very real chance we won’t get to the B Corp pending status.
-As it happens we’re scoring averagely at the moment, so we’ve got to fuck off and do a lot better…
+As it happens we’re scoring averagely at the moment, so we’ve got to crack on and do a lot better…

 But for us it’s about the process, not the badge nor recognition.
 However far we progress, in however long… we will – absolutely – be a better company for our suppliers, our team, our clients, and ultimately… THE WORLD.